Rhinoplasty for Men Conveniently located to serve Houston, The Woodlands and Sugar Land

 What are filler injections into the nose?
 Are they recommended?

 There is a current trend for patients to have filler materials, such as Restylane® or Radiesse®, injected into their nose in hopes of improving its aesthetic appearance.
+This is often referred to as non-surgical rhinoplasty or a liquid nose job.
 For all its perceived benefits, the injection of fillers is actually creating a new set of problems for rhinoplasty patients.
-Complications, such as chronic infection, pain, persistent redness and swelling, and even permanent skin damage, can arise from filler injections.
+Complications, such as chronic infection, pain, persistent redness and swelling, and even permanent skin damage, can arise from nose filler injections.
 Filler materials can create a bumpy skin envelope, which may lead to an irregular appearance of a nose.
 Patients’ skin may be so severely changed or damaged, that subsequent corrective surgery may risk skin necrosis or atrophy.
 Patients with thin skin are especially at risk.

 If you have received filler injections to your nose, it is essential to await full resorption of the filler prior to corrective surgery.
 As long as the skin envelope is in good condition, we can use cartilage grafts to reshape the nose with an excellent aesthetic result.
 However, the presence of an irregular skin envelope makes corrective surgery significantly more difficult and, in some cases, impossible.
 Despite these risks, if filler injection for the nose is something you are still considering, we highly recommend you have it done by a surgeon or physician who is trained in rhinoplasty and understands the intricacies of nasal anatomy and aesthetics.